nmshd/documentation/_docs_operate/backbone-security-considerations.md

 To mitigate this risk, it is recommended that the Backbone restricts the supported protocols to HTTPS, which is a secure protocol that encrypts information in transit.
 This will help prevent sensitive information from being exposed to malicious parties.
 Additionally, any feature that allows developers to override the protocol check should be explicitly enabled and documented to ensure that it is used judiciously and with caution.

 When configuring the allowlist for the Backbone, it is important to include all necessary URLs while keeping the list as minimal as possible.
-See [Networking](#networking) for more information.

 However, it is also important to consider other URLs that may need to be included in the allowlist, such as URLs for Docker Hub, GitHub Container Registry, Linux update environments, and other sources.
 These URLs may be necessary for the proper functioning of the system and should be carefully evaluated and included in the allowlist if deemed necessary.